Priyanshu-Karmakar123/TripTide-Disruption-aware-Planning/README.md

 ***

 ## Dataset Availability
 TripTide comprises 11,058 disruption scenarios along with 1,000 GPT-4o-generated, disruption-aware annotated plans.
-To get access to our dataset and auxiliary databases, please send a request to AcadGrants@service.microsoft.com and cc to shreya[at]iitbbs.ac.in, abhikjana[at]iitbbs.ac.in, gmanish[at]microsoft.com and a24cs08008[at]iitbbs.ac.in .
+To get access to our dataset and auxiliary databases, please send a request  to shreya[at]iitbbs.ac.in, abhikjana[at]iitbbs.ac.in, gmanish[at]microsoft.com and a24cs08008[at]iitbbs.ac.in .

   ### Note
   The requesting third party can: